- Math Circle Diaries, Year 1: A Complete Curriculum

-This circle is devoted to more advanced math concepts and more challenging problems than Circle 2.
+This circle is devoted to more advanced math concepts and more challenging problems than Junior Circle 2.
 It is about both hands-on problem solving and building a solid foundation for our middle school program.
 While working on a variety of math enrichment topics and problem solving techniques, the students will be exposed to all elements of mathematical inquiry: creative exploration, rigorous proof, and clear explanation.

 For students who want to know more about the world of extracurricular mathematics.
 Potential students should be ready to explore, learn, and work on challenging problems.
 This class is open to Junior Circle graduates and to new students.

-For students of grades 6-8 who are familiar with the First Year topics or are ready to put in extra work of catching up with our First Year program.
+For students of grades 7-8 who are familiar with the Circle 1 topics or are ready to put in extra work to catch up with our program.